Jiangyiqun/COMP9331_Socket/lab5/Lab5.md

 ## Question 1: Does each flow get an equal share of the capacity of the common link (i.e., is TCP fair) ?
 Explain which observations lead you to this conclusion.

--yes, becasue all the TCP flows' throughput are about 20 packages/seconds
+-Yes, becasue all the TCP flows' throughput are about 20 packages/seconds.

 ## Question 2.

 ### What happens to the throughput of the pre-existing TCP flows when a new flow is created?

-- the pre-existing TCP flows' throughput drops to half when a new flow is created
+- the pre-existing TCP flows' throughput drops to half when a new flow is created.
+The new TCP flow will share the capacity with the pre-existing one.

 ### Explain the mechanisms of TCP which contribute to this behaviour.